TheArturthur/CoppermindScraper/Cosmere/Order of Truthwatchers.md

 Truthwatchers who have had their mistspren Enlightened by [[Sja-anat\|Sja-anat]] have different abilities from standard Truthwatchers.
 Progression remains normal, still allowing the healing of themselves and others.
 Where standard Truthwatchers can use Illumination to create illusions, Enlightened ones can only summon lights, which can sometimes act in strange and unnatural ways.
 Deeper connection to [[Rhythm\|Rhythms]] can alter the Truthwatcher's abilities slightly.
 An Enlightened Truthwatcher will have different oaths from a standard one.

 This bond also allows the Radiant to see the visions of past and future events.
 Renarin stated that this is because Truthwatchers are unique because "they see".
 Visions are shown through dark glass and show possible outcomes, but are not always accurate.
 Other people are not able to see this glass.
 They do not come specifically from Odium, but since their powers come from him it is possible that his desires influence what the visions will show.
-This also has the added benefit of causes others who see the future to see the Truthwatcher and those close to them as a black spot, as those who see the future cause a conflict in [[Fortune\|Fortune]].
+This also has the added benefit of causing others who see the future to see the Truthwatcher and those close to them as a black spot, as those who see the future cause a conflict in [[Fortune\|Fortune]].
 The ability to see the future is related to the Voidbinding chart, though the precise relationship between the powers and Voidbinding remains unclear.

 ## History
-The ancient Truthwatchers were often scientists, scholars and tinkers; this led to them being perceived as quiet and rather esoteric in their pursuits.
+The ancient Truthwatchers were often scientists, scholars and thinkers; this led to them being perceived as quiet and rather esoteric in their pursuits.
 They tended to be reserved, though a group of them was always dedicated to monitoring the actions of the people in power on Roshar, and making their opinions on said actions heard far and wide if necessary.
 They particularly concerned themselves with abuse of power, as well as finding out the truth, though what constituted "truth" was a subject of some debate.
 Truthwatchers would often engage in enthusiastic discussions on the topic of philosophy, particularly concerning the truth, even if many such conversations would take place only in writing.
 They were also interested in the more obscure crafts and sciences, such as new [[Fabrial\|fabrials]] or technologies.
 Modern Truthwatchers are few and far between, scattered around the world rather than united.